goongoguma/Udemy/Modern-React-with-Redux/Memo.md

     - It decides how to work with react, how to change content out depending upon some different rules and some other low level logic.
   - React Router Dom
     - Navigation for dom-based apps
-    - To get an actual implementation of react-router that works insdie of specifically the browser.
+    - To get an actual implementation of react-router that works inside of specifically the browser.
     - Anytime that you want to use react-router on a project to handle navigation, you are always going to installing react router dom, not react router.
   - React Router Native
     - Navigation for React Native apps